-IMPLEMENTING PROCEDURES FOR THE PROVISION OF LIVELIHOOD SETTLEMENT GRANTS (LSG) TO FORMER REBELS
+I. PROVISION OF LIVELIHOOD SETTLEMENT GRANTS TO FORMER REBELS

-I. DESCRIPTION
+A. DESCRIPTION

 The Livelihood Settlement Grants (LSG) is a financial assistance directly provided to each eligible Former Rebel (FR) to support the establishment or continuity of their livelihoods or economic activities in their communities.

-The LSG can be used as a seed capital to start-up new or existing feasible and viable micro-enterprises or purchase of inputs or starter kits needed for the identified micro-enterprises.
+The LSG can be used as a seed capital to start-up new or existing feasible and viable micro-enterprises or purchase of inputs or starter kits needed for the identified micro-enterprises and/or for employment-related activities such as securing employment requirements, registration fee for technical-vocational skills training and augmentation for transportation expenses (meals and fare) at least during the 1st month of employment.
+It is highly recommended that guaranteed employment must be identified in which the LSG will be used